Summer Ice Cream Party: Top 10 Ice Cream Shops in NYC

 There are a ton of delicious things on the menu.
 Have some Belgian fries with the best soft serve ever.
 It’s Friday somewhere, treat yourself.
 Ray may also become your new favorite human.

-Check back next week to find out where to get the best ice cream in Los Angeles!
+Check back next week to find out what are the best ice cream shops in Los Angeles!